Skip to content

 How Bentega helps

-Calculate commissions, bonuses, SPIFs, OTE-based payouts, KPI incentives, and other variable pay based on defined rules.
+Apply configured plan logic to eligible performance data across commissions, bonuses, SPIFs, OTE-based payouts, KPI incentives and other variable pay arrangements.

 Scorecard